zarasyversen/zarasyversen/README.md

 ### Hi 👋
-I'm Zara and I am a FE Developer at Gene Commerce in Brighton.
+I'm Zara and I am a FE Developer in Sweden.

 <!--
 **zarasyversen/zarasyversen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.